Cleft lip repair

 Sometimes it can take a while for parents to get used to the ‘new look’ of their baby and they can miss the old smile.
 It is not unusual for parents to feel a bit sad for a while after the operation.

-By the time your child goes home he or she should be getting back to a normal feeding pattern of milk from his or her usual bottle and teat.
+By the time your child goes home they should be getting back to a normal feeding pattern of milk from their usual bottle and teat.
 It is important to make sure your child is drinking enough.

-His or her lip may be swollen after the operation and the shape of his or her mouth may be different, but your child will soon adapt.
+Their lip may be swollen after the operation and the shape of their mouth may be different, but your child will soon adapt.

 Please remember to rinse your child’s mouth with cooled, boiled water after all milk and medicine for at least two weeks after the operation.
 This helps cleanse the lip and stops milk collecting in the operation site, which could lead to infection or wound breakdown.